 Would I get a break during the day?

 Of course!
 Each FANGINEER gets a 30 minute break, which includes a boxed meal.

 So, what are the positions and duties?

 As with any team, there are several positions to be filled.
 While all the positions are critical to the smooth operation of the program, they all have different responsibilities.
 Please read these descriptions carefully.

 2) FANGINEERs at Gates, Lobbies, and Elevators: These FANGINEERs are the first faces that guests meet once they arrive on the club and suite levels.
-They are responsible for welcoming the guests while checking their tickets and affixing wristbands.
+They are responsible for welcoming the guests while checking their tickets and verifying access.
 FANGINEERs are stationed at the entrances to the club and suite levels, readily available to direct guests and answer questions, and control who has access to the levels in order to protect the exclusivity.
 Once break rotations start, these FANGINEERs are responsible for covering various positions and filling in for FANGINEERs in many different areas while they are on their break.